 <button type="button" > Click me ! </button>

-Inside a element you can put text (and tags like
+Inside an element you can put text (and tags like

+HTML forms.
 The form elements defines forms for the user to input data.
 It doesn't make any visible change in the browser but it acts as a house for the elements that do.
-It is defined using the "form" tag.
+It is defined using the form tag.

 The form element can house one or more of the following elements :

 The input element.
 The input element is used to define input fields for users.
 It is the most important form element.
-The input tag is a self-closing tag.
-The input element can be displayed in different ways depending on the value of the type attribute sent with it.
+It is a self-closing tag and can be displayed in different ways depending on the value of the type attribute sent with it.

 Each of these attribute values will give you a different result.
 Feel free to try them out.

 The label element.
-The label element is used to label input elements.
+It is used to label input elements.
 It is defined using the "label" tag and the "for" attribute.
 The "for" attribute's value should be the value of the "id" attribute used on the input element.
 Does it sound confusing?
-See an example
+See an example,

 <label> tag to define labels for